Part I

 Seasonal Law

-Irish wisdom keeps the Wheel of the Year.
+Irish tradition follows the Wheel of the Year.

-Many Aboriginal cultures track six or seven seasons instead of four.
+Many Aboriginal seasonal calendars recognise six or seven seasons rather than four.

-A druidess does not impose product lines on fixed calendars.
+A druidess does not impose product on calendar.

 A Quiet Return

-Titles matter less than these three questions I ask at dusk:
+Titles matter less than these questions I ask at dusk:

 When the answers lean yes, I sleep in rightness, like moss against stone.